Cohen-Or/cohen-or.github.io/posts/time_series_momentum.md

 date: 2024-12-15
 ---
 # Time Series Momentum
 The momentum effect in financial assets can be dated as far back as the Dutch merchant fleet in 1600s Amsterdam.
-The idea is very intuitive, assets that have performed well in the past tend to continue performing well in the future, while assets that have performed poorly tend to continue underperforming.
+The idea is very intuitive: assets that have performed well in the past tend to continue performing well in the future, while assets that have performed poorly tend to continue underperforming.

 On a high-level, the existence of momentum is supported by the foundational economics theory of demand-and-supply and is a manifestation of a persistent deviation from market equilibrium.
 More specifically, it can be attributed to five main causes according to [1]:
 1. For futures, the persistence of roll returns, especially of their signs.